osrf-migration/vrx-wiki/Wave Field Generation.md

         * ~/response ([gazebo::msgs::Response](https://bitbucket.org/osrf/gazebo/src/default/gazebo/msgs/response.proto))
   1. **WavefieldVisualPlugin:VisualPlugin**
      * On initialization, requests wave parameters from the WavefieldModelPlugin via Gazebo ~/request message.
+     * During the visual plugin update, uses rendering API to set wave parameters to OpenGL shader GernstnerWaves.vert.
+         * Done using the Visual::SetMaterialShaderParam to pass the simulation time value to the GernstnerWaves.vert vertex shader program where the wave model is run to generate the 3D wave field shape.
+This feature doesn't seem to be terribly well documented, but here is the [PR](https://bitbucket.org/osrf/gazebo/pull-requests/2863/add-visual-setmaterialshaderparam-function/diff) that implemented the feature and an example.
-     * Uses rendering API to set wave parameters to OpenGL shader GernstnerWaves.vert.
-Note that it appears that the GernstnerWaves.vert is hardcoded to 3 component waves.
+         * Note that it appears that the GernstnerWaves.vert is hardcoded to 3 component waves.
      * Subscribed Gazebo Topics:
          * ~/response ([gazebo::msgs::Response](https://bitbucket.org/osrf/gazebo/src/default/gazebo/msgs/response.proto)).
 When receives a response from the model plugin, sets parameters to the vertex shader.
          * ~/wave ([gazebo::msgs::Param_V](https://bitbucket.org/osrf/gazebo/src/default/gazebo/msgs/param_v.proto))  - Allows for setting the values of the WaveParameters instance via gazebo topic.
 The WaveMsgPublisher utility is supplied to support.